dfe325/RubyPrograms/README.md

 # RubyPrograms
-Some random Ruby practice programs
+Some random Ruby practice programs done by a beginning programmer!